Cherisea/Emotion-Aware-AI/README.md

 - `API_URL`: Base URL of the deployed API (for test script)

 ## Docker Deployment
 The service can be containerized and deployed to cloud platforms like Digital Ocean.
 The Dockerfile sets up the necessary environment and dependencies for running the emotion detection service.
+Docker image should then be pushed to an online registry, such as Docker Hub for retrieval by your host platform.

 > [!CAUTION]
 > Make sure to build your image with a flag `--platform=linux/amd64` since their APP platform only supports binaries built for the AMD64 CPU architecture.
 See [details](https://docs.digitalocean.com/products/app-platform/details/limits/#:~:text=built%20for%20the-,AMD64,-CPU%20architecture).
 Requirement may vary.
 Consult documentation of related host platforms if you'd like to deploy it on other places.